BWherryImpero/skeleton_app/README.md

 Copy `example.env` to `.env` and edit your `CONTAINER_*` values to reflect your system user values.

+Create your database with `docker compose run --rm web bundle exec rails db:reset`

 Then run: `docker compose up`.

-Your application should be available at: `http://localhost:3000`
+Your application should be available at: `http://localhost:8000` Your Postgresql database will be available at:
+    host: localhost
+    port: 5433
+    db: skeleton_app_development
+    user: skeleton_admin
+    password: womble